swcarpentry/git-novice/_episodes/03-create.md

 ~~~
 {: .language-bash}

-It is important to note that `git init` will create a repository that
+Note that `git init` includes all subdirectories of the current directory and
-includes subdirectories and their files---there is no need to create
+their files in the repository, so there is no need to create separate
-separate repositories nested within the `planets` repository, whether
+repositories nested within the `planets` repository.
+Subdirectories will be
-subdirectories are present from the beginning or added later.
-Also, note
+part of this repository even if they are added later.
+Also, note that the
-that the creation of the `planets` directory and its initialization as a
+creation of the `planets` directory and its initialization as a repository are
-repository are completely separate processes.
+completely separate processes.

 If we use `ls` to show the directory's contents,
 it appears that nothing has changed: